kantorset/MexPackUnpack/README.md

 ### Cell Arrays
-There is no capability to pass cell arrays from MATLAB/Octave into C++ currently.
-There is, however, an ability to return a C++ vector of  ```std::variant``` of any set of types the library can handle back to MATLAB/Octave as a cell array.
+There is very limited ability to pass cell arrays from MATLAB/Octave into C++ currently.
+At the moment, the only case handled for going into C++ is that a cell array of strings (really character arrays) is passed to C++ as a vector of strings.
+A vector of strings is returned as cell array of character vectors.
+There is, however, a rather general ability to return a C++ vector of  ```std::variant``` of any set of types the library can handle back to MATLAB/Octave as a cell array.
 See below for an example.
 ```cpp
 #include "MexPackUnpack.h"
 #include "mex.h"